 Since the company was founded in 1848, Omega has pioneered a huge range of innovations.
 Britain’s Royal Flying Corps chose Omega watches in 1917 as official timekeepers for its pilots and again in 1940, RAF Pilots watches were supplied by Omega.
 The 1940s also saw the first tourbillon wristwatch and the first of the famous Seamaster watches, whilst the 1950s and ’60s introduced the legendary Constellation, Speedmaster, Seamaster 300 and Railmaster.
 Over these years, everyone from John F. Kennedy to Elvis wore Omega watches on official duties.
 What’s more, in 1962, astronaut Wally Schirra took his Omega Speedmaster to space on NASA’s Mercury Sigma 7 mission, and in 1969 two Speedmasters landed on the moon, worn by Neil Armstrong and Buzz Aldrin.

-The watch carries a simply beautiful, original, unrestored and untouched speckled off-white dial with applied gilt ‘baton’ indices which are matched with gilt ‘Dauphine’ hands.
-The contrast of the yellow gold case, yellow gold indices and hands all against the wonderful unrestored dial is particularly pleasing.
-The seconds are sub-divided giving the dial a slightly technical appearance.
+The watch carries a simply beautiful, original, unrestored and untouched speckled honey dial with applied gilt ‘baton’ indices which are matched with gilt ‘dauphine’ hands.
+The contrast of the yellow gold case, yellow gold indices and hands against the colour of the wonderful unrestored dial is particularly pleasing.
+The seconds are sub-divided, giving the dial a slightly technical appearance.

-The dial is very simply signed ‘Omega’ with the applied Omega brand and is also signed ‘Swiss Made’ at the very bottom of the dial below 6.
+The dial is very simply signed ‘Omega’ with the applied Omega brand with ‘Swiss Made’ at the very bottom, below 6.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.